‘Victoria and Abdul’ film review: A tone-deaf film about a cranky queen and her devoted servant

 Ali Fazal is adequate as the uni-dimensional and pleasant-faced Abdul, who exists only to please his mistress.
 Judi Dench is marvellous, if familiar, as the queen, and the movie is a reminder of the wonderful British actor’s ability to command a scene with the same hauteur as her character.

 Victoria and Abdul remains tone-deaf to the colonial framework that allowed Abdul to become the unlikely companion of one of the most powerful monarchs of her time.
 The movie is equally disinterested in exploring the nuances of the unusual relationship between an elderly ruler a few years away from her death and a much younger man.
 Abdul’s exaggerated humility can easily be regarded as obsequiousness, just as Victoria’s affection towards him can be reduced to a fascination for an exotic pet from a faraway land.
-The empire swallows up Abdul, whose only response is to tenderly kiss the feet of a statue Victoria statue.
+The empire swallows up Abdul, whose only response is to tenderly kiss the feet of a statue of Victoria.
 He remains, forever, the queen’s humble servant.